bareynol/reencode_audio_language/README.md

 __This script is fairly dumb.
 It can overwrite files improperly if not used properly.
 USE AT YOUR OWN DISCRETION"__

+## Usage

+1. Copy the file reencode_audio.sh anywhere on your computer
+2. Ensure that ffmpeg is installed:
+    * `sudo apt update && sudo apt install ffmpeg`
+3. Set reencode_audio.sh to be executable
+    * `chmod u+x reencode_audio.sh`
+4. Run the script, passing in the location of the directory containing the files you'd like to reencode.
+    * e.g.: `./reencode_audio.sh /tv/One\ Pace/Season\ 29/`

+## What it does

 The script will do the following for each .mkv file in a folder when run:

 1. run `ffprobe` on the file, and grep the output to see if it contains the string "(jpn): Audio"